Lendelede

 Lendelede ([ˈlɛndəˌleːdə]; Lendlee) is a municipality located in the Belgian province of West Flanders.
 The municipality comprises only the town of Lendelede proper.
 On January 1, 2006, Lendelede had a total population of 5,399.
 The total area is 13.15 km2 which gives a population density of 411 inhabitants per km2.

+History

+While the settlement's true founding may date back to the Roman era, the first documentary evidence of Lendelede's existence dates back to 1078.